|Elevation Gain||2812 feet|

 If you don’t have the AllTrails app you might want to check it out, I really love mine.
 It records your progress and is a great way to search for hikes that are nearby and gives you difficulty measurements.
 According to AllTrails today’s hike was around 13.25 miles and had a total elevation gain of about 2812 feet including undulations.
 That put my high point at around 11,447 feet.
 I was also moving for a total of 7 hours and 4 minutes.

 I accessed this hike at the Willowbrook trailhead which is located at the Walter Byron Memorial Park in Silverthorne.
 The park is in a neighborhood and there is only room for about 8 cars at the trailhead.
 A mile down the road, near the entrance to the neighborhood, is a dirt overflow lot.
-There are several signs saying that parking on the street is not allowed and you will get a ticket if you do so.
+Several signs say that parking on the street is not allowed and you will get a ticket.

-All was almost forgiven with my time at the lakes.
-I was tired and sore by the time I made it and think I would have enjoyed it even more if I wasn’t trying to avoid all the obstacles along the way.
+All was almost forgiven with my time at the lakes, but I was tired and sore by the time I made it and think I would have enjoyed it even more if I wasn’t trying to avoid all the obstacles along the way.

 I have added this hike and all of the hikes that I have done on my interactive map section you can find here.
 If you have any suggestions on hikes or any comments feel free to email me at email@example.com or you can follow me on any of the below social media platforms.
 Happy Hiking!